LSP Technologies

-LSP Technologies, Inc. (also known as LSPT) located in Dublin, Ohio.
-The company provides laser peening surface enhancement services and equipment, and other laser technologies.
+LSP Technologies, Inc. (also known as LSPT) was located in Dublin, Ohio.
+The company provided laser peening surface enhancement services and equipment, and other laser technologies.

 History

 The company founder, Jeff Dulaney, earned his Ph.D. in Physics at the University of Pittsburgh in 1986, then worked at Battelle Columbus Laboratory from 1987 to 1994 as a physicist in the laser department.
 He helped design and build the first industrial laser shock peening system for Wagner Laser Technologies in the early 1990s.
 Dr. Dulaney acquired Battelle’s laser shock peening patent rights and formed LSP Technologies, Inc. in February 1995.
 Dr. Allan Clauer, an original patent holder of the laser peening process, and a Battelle inventor of the laser shock peening process, joined LSPT as Vice-President later in 1995.